-Thought Papers / Mini-essays (30%).
-You are responsible for writing 2 thought papers for the days that you do not submit burning questions.
-The day before class (by end of day on Wednesdays) you need to post your thought paper on COURSELINK.
-Both the visiting professor and I will read your papers (2-3 pages, double spaced with 12 point Times New Roman font, 1 inch margins).
-Thought papers should not be a summary of the readings; rather they should convey your original thoughts about a specific topic.
+Thought Papers (30%).
+You are responsible for writing 2 thought papers for two of the three jigsaw sessions.
+The paper will be 2-3 pages, double spaced with 12-point Times New Roman font, 1 inch margins.

-For the thought papers, I want you to take one idea or problem from a reading and "run with it."
+Thought papers should not be a summary of the presentations or the work you have done for the JIGSAW session; rather they should convey your original thoughts about a specific topic.
+For the thought papers, I want you to take one idea or problem from the readings that you have done to prepare the jigsaw presentation and "run with it."
 Go beyond what is presented and make a connection with a different topic and suggest a new direction for research.
-I want you to present an original hypothesis and how to test it.

 All thought papers should be well conceived, well structured, well written, and should contain your critical response to the readings.
-Marks will be docked for exceeding the page limit (5% per half page) and any late submissions will not be eligible for grade evaluation.
+Marks will be docked for exceeding the page limit (5% per half page).
+The thought papers are due on November 5th and December 5th.
 Please see grading rubric.